GoogleCloudPlatform/sap-deployment-automation/ansible/roles/forminator/README.md

 Terraform must be installed and on the `PATH`.

+This role operates either in "push mode" or not, as defined by the variable `sap_ansible_is_push_mode`.
+If the value of this variable is `true`, which is the default, then it is expected that the Terraform module will create machines that Ansible will connect to.
+In push mode, the role will create an Ansible inventory with ssh keys to use for authentication, then wait for the hosts to be available.
+If `sap_ansible_is_push_mode` is `false`, then no connection will be made to any machines.

-The Terraform module that is passed in the `sap_tf_project_path` variable must do the following:
+If `sap_ansible_is_push_mode` is `true`, then the Terraform module that is passed in the `sap_tf_project_path` variable _must_ do the following:

 1. It must provide an output called `inventory` that is a map structured as `{ abc = [10.10.10.10], xyz = [10.10.10.11, 10.10.10.12] }`, where `abc` and `xyz` are host groups that will be converted into an Ansible inventory.

 2. It must receive the variables `gce_ssh_user` and `gce_ssh_pub_key_file`, which will be added to all machine metadata as `ssh-keys = "${var.gce_ssh_user}:${file("${var.gce_ssh_pub_key_file}")}"`.

 # Role Variables

+`sap_ansible_is_push_mode`: (Optional, type _bool_, default `true`) - Whether or not to operate Ansible in push mode.

 `sap_tf_state_bucket`: (Required, type _string_) - A bucket for storing Terraform state.
 The bucket must already exist.